ullix/Tasmota-Geiger-Counter/README.md

 # Tasmota-Geiger-Counter
-Using a generic Tasmota with some Berry code as a Geiger Counter
+Using a generic Tasmota, with some Berry code, as a Geiger Counter

 Take an ESP32 and install a generic Tasmota (currently used version 15.2.0), Upload a piece of Tasmota-App and you have the counter and saver for Geiger data, to which you communicate solely via WiFi.